oracle/node-oracledb/doc/api.md

 queried, they are returned in the session time zone.
 See [Fetching Date and Timestamps](#datehandling) for more information.

-The type `oracledb.CURSOR` cannot be used with IN binds.

 ### <a name="outbind"></a> 21.2 OUT and IN OUT Bind Parameters

 OUT binds are used to retrieve data from the database.
 IN OUT binds are passed